 Directors are elected by plurality vote and there is no cumulative voting.
 Accordingly, the director nominees receiving the highest vote totals of the eligible shares of our common stock that are present, in person or by proxy, and entitled to vote at the Annual Meeting will be elected as our directors.
-The approval of the amendment to our Fourth Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 50,000,000 shares to 100,000,000 shares, the ratification of the appointment of BD & Company, Inc., and the advisory resolution on executive compensation require the affirmative vote of the majority of the votes present, in person or by proxy, and entitled to vote at the Annual Meeting.
+The approval of the ratification of the appointment of BD & Company, Inc., and the advisory resolution on executive compensation require the affirmative vote of the majority of the votes present, in person or by proxy, and entitled to vote at the Annual Meeting.
+The amendment to our Fourth Amended and Restated Certificate of Incorporation to increase the authorized shares must receive FOR votes from the holders of a majority of the issued and outstanding shares of common stock as of the Record Date.
+Accordingly, abstentions and broker non-votes with respect this proposal will have the same effect as voting AGAINST this proposal (although no broker non-votes are expected to exist in connection with such proposal since this is a routine matter for which brokers have discretion to vote if beneficial owners do not provide voting instructions).